-It's now the Wednesday before Father's Day, and pretty much your only chance of getting something specific, like a gift for someone interested in, that appreciates, or that loves watches, is via Amazon and I've got you covered.
-Here's a quick and dirty roundup of cool stuff that will appeal to the watch enthusiast at any level, and make it to you door before Sunday.
+With the Holidays and your full calendar quickly approaching, pretty much your only chance of getting something specific, like a gift for someone interested in, that appreciates, or that loves watches, is via Amazon and I've got you covered.
+Here's a quick and dirty roundup of cool stuff that will appeal to the watch enthusiast at any level, and make it to you door in time.

 How about giving an actual watch?!
 The Seiko 5 is one of the best entry points to mechanical watches due to its classic field watch looks, Seiko reliability and quality, and accessible price point south of $100 and in many cases even $60.
 Featuring the same 7S26 automatic movement as in the venerable SKX007 diver, this watch has 100 meters of water resistance and has the versatility to be perfect for a first or only watch, or even a yard work beater for those with impressive collections.